How to Create and Insert New Elements with jQuery (Part 3)

-In this third part (click here for Part 1 and Part 2), we are going to continue our discussion on creating and inserting new element with jQuery.
-We have disccussed how to use the jQuery functions before() and after() to insert a new element before or after the specified element.
+In this third part (click here for Part 1 and Part 2), we continue our discussion on creating and inserting new elements with jQuery.
+Previously, we discussed how to use the jQuery functions before() and after() to insert a new element before or after a specified element.

-jQuery provides two similar functions.
-They are insertBefore() and insertAfter(), which sometimes lead to some confusion in their usage.
+jQuery provides two similar functions: insertBefore() and insertAfter(), which can sometimes cause confusion.
 How do these functions compare to before() and after()?

 <ul id="list">